 Director of Student Affairs Programs and Services

 Tammy began her career at APSU in 1990 and joined the staff in Student Affairs in 1992.
 She previously worked on Music Row in Nashville and was a writer for the Murfreesboro newspaper.
-She earned her bachelors degree from Middle Tennessee State University and her masters degree from APSU.
+She earned her B.S. degree from Middle Tennessee State University and her M.S. degree from APSU.
 During her tenure at APSU she has served with four APSU presidents.
 She supervises the department of Student Publications, which produces The All State - student newspaper, the APSU yearbook The Monocle, the student handbook/calendar, the New Student/Parent Guide, and others, and chairs the Student Affairs division Assessment Committee.
-She coordinates the Austin Peay Parent/Family Association and other parent activities, directs the annual Student Organization and Leader Awards recognition program, serves on the football and basketball promotions committees and coordinates athletic promotions, and partners with the Office of Undergraduate Research to provide student travel grants for students presenting research and competing.
-She has brought notable speakers to campus including, among others, Byron Pitts, Emmy award winning journalist and national correspondent; Robert F. Kennedy, Jr., environmental lawyer and activist; Judy Shepard, activist, author and mother of murdered student Matthew Shepard; Nikki Giovanni, poet, author, professor and activist; and Chief Richard Picciotto, the highest ranking firefighter to survive the World Trade Center attacks.
-She is a member of SACSA (Southern Association for College Student Affairs), ACPA (American College Personnel Association), College Media Advisers (CMA), Southeast Journalism Conference (SEJC) and is an alumnae of Alpha Sigma Alpha Sorority.
-She is the mother of three sons and a daughter, one son is an APSU alum and member of Sigma Chi Fraternity and one son is a currently attending APSU.
-She enjoys and supports their activities, and also enjoys theater, photography, music, service, and vintage collecting.
+She coordinates the Austin Peay Parent/Family Association and other parent activities as well.
+She has brought notable speakers to campus including, among others, Byron Pitts, Emmy award winning journalist and national correspondent; Robert F. Kennedy, Jr., environmental lawyer and activist; Judy Shepard, activist, author and mother of murdered student Matthew Shepard; Nikki Giovanni, poet, author, professor and activist; and Soledad O'Brien, award-winning broadcast journalist.
+She is a member of SACSA (Southern Association for College Student Affairs), ACPA (American College Personnel Association), College Media Advisers (CMA), Southeast Journalism Conference (SEJC), NASPA, and is an alumnae of Alpha Sigma Alpha Sorority.
+She is the mother of three sons and a daughter, one son is an APSU alum and member of Sigma Chi Fraternity and one son is currently attending APSU.

 Stephen is the newest addition to the office of Student Affairs.
 He joined the staff as the Coordinator of Fraternity and Sorority Affairs in February 2014 after serving a year and a half in Fraternity and Sorority Life at Kennesaw State University in Georgia.
 Stephen received his Masters degree in Higher Education from Florida State University and his Bachelors of Business Administration from Mercer University.
 He is a member of Alpha Tau Omega National Fraternity, and between his undergraduate and graduate work Stephen served as a consultant for Chi Phi Fraternity.
 He is quite active with many organizations, and serves as the National Co-Chair for the Fraternity & Sorority Knowledge for NASPA (National Association of Student Personnel Administrators), Assistant Executive Director of the Southeastern Interfraternity Conference, Association of Fraternity and Sorority Advisors Perspectives Editorial Board, and many other regional and national committees.
 Stephen strives to assist students with utilizing resources to develop and elevate their fraternal experience while enhancing the community at large.